sferrini/Swift-Community-Best-Practices/README.markdown

 ### Early Returns & Guards

-When possible, use `guard` statements to handle early returns or other exits (e.g. errors).
+When possible, use `guard` statements to handle early returns or other exits (e.g. fatal errors or thrown errors).

 Prefer: